-Assignments
+Assignments/Tests

 Each module provided to students has to be assessed in the form of assignments and/or tests.
 Marks gained for assignments and/or tests form part of the final assessment for the module.
 Assignments are also a vital form of tutoring and teaching through the feedback received from tutors on an individual basis.
 Since assignments received from students are used as a teaching tool, marker-tutors are therefore advised to give the necessary advice and encouragement in the form of comments on the assignment on how students may improve and make progress towards being successful in their modules.
-In addition, personnel of the Department of Student Support will moderate all marked assignments to ensure uniformity and quality of the assessment process.
+In addition, personnel of the Department of Student Support will moderate marked assignments to ensure uniformity and quality of the assessment process.
+Tests will normally take place after the vacation school.
+Students who missed tests due to medical reasons could sit for the second test period on condition that they provide a medical certificate.
+No special arrangements will be allowed for students who did not sit for the rescheduled test on the scheduled date as provided in the assignment letter.
 At the beginning of each year, students are provided with a list of all tutors' telephone numbers as well as the times that tutors will be available for support.
 Students are advised to make use of this service.